brianbud/tv-show-search-app/README.md

 ## Lessons Learned:

--This is my first time using a tool called [Postman](https://www.postman.com/) which really help simplified using API than testing out in the console.log.
+-This is my first time using a tool called [Postman](https://www.postman.com/) which really help simply using API than testing out in the console.log.

 -I learnt that using preventDefault() method when testing forms is good to avoid needing to refresh or adding unncessary data to our database when testing.
 This method will as self-described, will stop the default action of submitting the form data.
 The data will not go anywhere when you click on submit.